Quantum fate of timelike naked singularity with scalar hair: Self-adjoint extension method

+Using a separation of variables, $\tilde{\psi}=e^{i\,\omega\,t}R\left( r\right) Y_{l}^{m}\left( \theta ,\varphi \right) $, we obtain an equation for the radial function from equation (\ref{kg}).
+The left-hand side of the resulting equation is the radial part (which is the most important one for our analysis, since the remaining coordinates have compact ranges) of the operator $A$

-and the equation to be solved is (\ref{essential}).
-So we have an ODE
+The equation we have to study in order to decide about the essential self-adjointness is (\ref{essential}).
+So we have to deal with an ODE

-This is a Heun (singly) Confluent equation which is obtained from the general Heun equation containing four regular singularities through a confluence process, that is, a process where two singularities coalesce, performed by redefining parameters and taking limits, resulting in a single (typically irregular) singularity \cite{Ronveaux}.
-In our case (\ref{kg-last}) we have two regular singularities at $r=\pm \chi_{0}$ and an irregular one at infinity.
+This is a Heun (singly) Confluent equation which is obtained from the general Heun equation containing four regular singularities through a confluence process; that is, a process where two singularities coalesce.
+This confluence procedure is performed by redefining parameters and taking limits resulting in a single (typically irregular) singularity \cite{ronveaux1995heun}.
+For the case of (\ref{kg-last}), there exist two regular singularities at $r=\pm \chi_{0}$ and one irregular at infinity.
 The solution for the above equation is expressed using Heun Confluent functions

 where